-Forest House is a beautiful 18th century Grade 2 listed building in the historic town of Coleford in the heart of the Forest of Dean.
+Forest House is a beautiful 18th century Grade II listed building

 It was home to the pioneering iron masters David Mushet and his son Robert from 1772-1891, from whom the Bessemer process originated.
 The house has been extended and sympathetically modernised but still retains many charming original features and a beautiful garden which can be enjoyed by all!